hdaw1905/Customizable_Hand_Gesture_Controller_for_Gamers/README.md

 The hand gestures will be detected in real-time, and the corresponding keyboard inputs will be sent to the game, allowing you to control the game using your hand movements.

-# How to add cutsom hand gestures for specifc controller
+# How to add cutsom hand gestures for specific controller
 Soon .................

 # References